rygelouv/android-audio-sensei/README.md

 # TODO

-This is library is in development.
+This is library is still in active development.
+So you may encounter some bugs please create issues.
 This what remains :
 -  Fix some bugs
 -  Customize the look and feel of the `AudioSenseiPlayerView`
 -  Give the ability to provide a custom layout file for audioSenseiPlayerView